What Is Gluten? And How Does It Affect Gut Health?

 Going 100% gluten-free isn’t the answer to great health, gluten affects everyone differently unless you have coeliac disease or are gluten sensitive I wouldn’t restrict it from your diet completely.
 Most people do however feel a lot better when limiting gluten and consume a wholefoods based diet.
 I personally am gluten free 80% of the time, as I do enjoy oats, sourdough or homemade spelt flour baked goods regularly, so if you’re not coeliac or gluten sensitive I do not recommend complete restriction, but it’s good to be mindful of gluten consumption when wanting to improve gut health.

 First things first: What is gluten?

 Gluten is a two-part “sticky” protein naturally found in some grains including barley, rye, wheat and spelt.
-It acts like a binder, holding food together and adding a “stretchy” quality to foods, as well as helping breads to rise and give it a chewy texture.
+It acts as a binder, holding food together and adding a “stretchy” quality to foods, as well as helping bread to rise and give it a chewy texture.